All-America college football team: NCAA recognition

 As of 2024, the All-America college football team is composed of the following All-American first teams chosen by the following selector organizations: Associated Press (AP), Football Writers Association of America (FWAA), American Football Coaches Association (AFCA), Walter Camp Foundation (WCFF), Sporting News (TSN, from its historic name of The Sporting News), Sports Illustrated (SI), The Athletic (Athletic), USA Today (USAT), ESPN, CBS Sports (CBS), College Football News (CFN), Scout.com, Athlon Sports, Phil Steele, and Fox Sports (FOX).

 Consensus

 Starting in 2009, the National Collegiate Athletic Association (NCAA) recognizes the All-America teams selected by the AP, AFCA, FWAA, Sporting News, and the WCFF to determine consensus All-Americans.
 If more than half of the organizations select a player to their first team, he receives the "consensus" honor.
 If no player qualifies under that criterion, a player named to two first teams can be chosen.
 Second- and third-team selections can be used as tie-breakers.
 If still tied, each player is listed.
 If a player is named an All-American by all five organizations, he receives "unanimous All-American" recognition.
 Depending upon the distribution of first team honors at any given position, it is possible to be consensus with fewer than three first-team selections.
-As of 2024, the University of Alabama had produced the most unanimous All-Americans of any program with 41.
+As of 2025, The Ohio State University had produced the most unanimous All-Americans of any program with 42.